rowanmiller/EntityFramework.Testing/README.md

 ## EntityFramework.Testing
-EntityFramework.Testing provides an implementation of IDbAsyncQueryProvider that can be used when testing a component that uses async queries with EntityFramework.
+EntityFramework.Testing provides an implementation of `DbAsyncQueryProvider` that can be used when testing a component that uses async queries with EntityFramework.
 You can read more about how to use these components at http://msdn.com/data/dn314429#async.

-It was cut from Entity Frameworks' [source code](http://entityframework.codeplex.com/SourceControl/latest#test/EntityFramework/FunctionalTests/TestDoubles/) and made some changes to be compliance with StyleCop/CodeAnalysis
+The project was cut from EntityFrameworks' [source code](http://entityframework.codeplex.com/SourceControl/latest#test/EntityFramework/FunctionalTests/TestDoubles/).
+Some changes were made to be compliance with StyleCop/CodeAnalysis

 ## EntityFramework.Testing.Moq
-EntityFramework.Testing.Moq provides a helpful extension method to mock an Entity Framework's DbSets using Moq.
+EntityFramework.Testing.Moq provides a helpful extension method to mock an EntityFramework's DbSets using Moq.

 For example, given the following controller.